r00li/CarCluster/README.md

 Now that you have done that you can compile and install the sketch to your ESP32.
 Upon starting the ESP will create a wifi network access point called `CarCluster`.
 Connect to it using your phone/laptop using the password `carcluster`.
 After you have done that you can open a web browser (if a popup one doesn't open automatically upon connection) and navigate to `192.168.4.1`.
 This will bring up WifiManager where you can see the networks around you and connect to the one you want.
 After you do that your ESP will automatically connect to the network you select unless an error occurs in which case the access point will be created again.
 If you do not configure the wifi network in 3 minutes the ESP will boot in serial only mode that you can use with Simhub.

 *Note that you might have some trouble uploading the code to the ESP32 while the CAN interface is connected.
 If you do, disconnect the CAN interface and try uploading again.*

+*Additional note: some ESP boards have a serial interface that does not allow full speed communication.
+In that case you will receive strange errors when uploading (like board not responding and similar).
+In that case change the `SERIAL_BAUD_RATE` parameter to `460800`.
+You will also need to change this baud rate in Arduino serial monitor and simhub configuration (if using Simhub).
+Additionally you also need to lower the upload speed in Arduino IDE (Tools -> Upload speed).
+I recomment to `460800.*

 You can also watch a simple step by step video:
 [![](https://github.com/r00li/CarCluster/blob/main/Misc/thumb_install_guide.png?raw=true )](https://youtu.be/A8SY1PaMTJA)